Alcantara98/Simple_JS_Projects/README.md

 # Simple JavaScript Projects
 ### About
 Projects from codecademy for learning JS.
+Feel free to visit [Codecademy](https://www.codecademy.com/).
 ### Notable Projects
 * lodash was the most difficult one.
 * mysteriousOrganism I had the most fun with.